Sekiu just might be the best place to fish for salmon in all of Washington. Epic scenery, good fishing seasons and lots and lots of salmon!

 Emergency Regulations for Marine Area 5 – Sekiu and Pillar Point

-Please refer to WDFW’s emergency rules page for a full list that are in effect until I can get the automation working fully again.
+Please refer to WDFW’s emergency rules page for a full list that are in effect.

 If the above hasn’t confused you enough, I’m going to make it much simpler for you.